Dmytry/cursed_int/README.md

 Use GCC 12 with -O2 or -O3 flag to build the samples for maximum craziness.
 Run them with 2147483647 as the command line argument.

 Why does this happen?
 Why won't numbers simply wrap around?
-Or maybe the hardware trigger a trap, like for division by zero?

-This happens because C/C++ standard defines signed overflow as equivalently harmful to *a buffer overrun* (meanwhile, unsigned overflow is a wrap-around and completely fine).
+This happens because C/C++ standard defines signed overflow as equivalently harmful to *a buffer overrun* (meanwhile, for the unsigned, they just state that the arithmetics is done modulo 2^N so there is no overflow).

-Of course, the standard doesn't specify that the signed overflow *has* to be as harmful as a buffer overrun; but it does waggle its eyebrows suggestively and gesture furtively while mouthing 'give them hell' (to paraphrase from xkcd):
+Of course, the standard doesn't specify that the signed overflow *has* to be as harmful as a buffer overrun; but it does waggle its eyebrows suggestively and gesture furtively (to paraphrase from xkcd):

 > C17 standard
 >